About Scuttlebrook Wake

 Scuttlebrook Wake is an annual celebration held in Chipping Campden on the first Saturday after Whitsun.
 Wakes have been held in Campden from at least the 12th century but the current one has its origins in the late 19th century and is named after the Cattle brook which flowed through the Leysbourne end of the High Street.
 Whilst the format of the Wake has changed over the centuries it is essentially a celebration of summer and a chance for the community of Campden and its visitors to come together and have a good time!

 The Scuttlebrook Wake follows on the day after the Robert Dover’s Olimpick Games.
-There is a procession of the Scuttlebrook May Queen from Littleworth to the square, pulled on her cart by the Campden Morris Men, accompanied by her four attendants and a page boy.
+There is a procession of the Scuttlebrook May Queen from Littleworth to the square, pulled on her cart by the Campden Morris Dancers, accompanied by her four attendants and a page boy.
 She is followed by decorated floats and a fancy dress parade and all shops and houses along the route are encouraged to enter a window competition.
-The queen is crowned in the square and then she presents prizes to the followers with the best fancy dress.
+The Queen is crowned in the square and then she presents prizes to the followers with the best fancy dress.
 After this the square is filled with entertainment from Maypole Dancing, Country Dancing and Morris Dancing.
-For the rest of the day it is the fun of the fair with Leasebourne full of traditional fair rides and stalls.
+For the rest of the day it is the fun of the fair with Leysbourne full of traditional fair rides and stalls.